Making the zeroth-order process fidelity independent of state preparation and measurement errors: Abstract

 \section{Abstract}

-In this work, we demonstrate that the zero-fidelity, an approximation to the process fidelity, when combined with randomized benchmarking, becomes robust to state preparation and measurement (SPAM) errors.
+We demonstrate that the zero-fidelity, an approximation to the process fidelity, becomes robust to state preparation and measurement (SPAM) errors when combined with randomized benchmarking.
 However, as randomized benchmarking requires randomly choosing an increasingly large number of Clifford elements from the Clifford group when the qubit number increases, this combination is also limited to quantum systems with up to three qubits.
-To make the zero-fidelity independent of SPAM errors and, at the same time, applicable to multi-qubit systems, we employ a channel noise scaling method similar to the method of global unitary folding, or identity scaling, used for quantum error mitigation.
+To make the zero-fidelity independent of SPAM errors and, at the same time, applicable to multi-qubit systems, we employ a channel noise scaling method called zero noise extrapolation and show that this also makes the zero fidelity robust to SPAM errors.